 Unfortunately, there’s no category for Personal Cheering Section in the help-wanted ads, and the cats would rather sleep on the couch than rah-rah-rah me into getting all the new words written.
 So when I’ve used up my last jar of inspiration, and my motivation has fled, I have to flail those pom-poms myself.

-Throughout my recent two-month long frenzy of creative chaos — otherwise known as a first draft — I did just.
+Throughout my recent two-month long frenzy of creative chaos — otherwise known as a first draft — I did just that.
 To be specific, I built a page of reminders to look at any time my typing lagged.
 As the manuscript grew, so did my list, because I learn new things every time I write a book or, more likely, I learn the same things over and over, forgetting in between.

 Here, prettied up for your sake, and shared in case it provides inspiration (perhaps to those embarking on NaNoWriMo), is my memo to myself: